 Intimidate vs Protection

-Creatures with a protection ability can’t block a creature with intimidate, unless the two cards share a colour.
+Creatures with a protection ability can’t block a creature with intimidate, unless the two cards share a color.
 On the other hand, spells with protection can prevent damage from creatures with intimidate.
 See the example below.

 Suppose you attack your opponent with your trusty Bladetusk Boar, and your opponent has fielded an Auriok Champion, a white 1/1 with protection from red.
 In that case, the Auriok Champion cannot block your red boar even though the card has protection from red.
-It cannot block the boar because it does not share a colour with the boar.
+It cannot block the boar because it does not share a color with the boar.

 ‘Protection from’ means that Auriok Champion can’t be the target of red spells or abilities used by your opponent, not that it can ignore any ability on a red card.

-On the other hand, if your opponent has a spell like Circle of Protection: Red, when your Bladetusk boar attacks, your opponent can tap a land and prevent all damage from a red source, which would be your boar.
+On the other hand, if your opponent has a spell like Circle of Protection: Red, when your Bladetusk Boar attacks, your opponent can tap a land and prevent all damage from a red source, which would be your boar.
 That’s because intimidate only places restrictions on blockers used, it doesn’t place restrictions on what your opponent can use to stop damage in other ways.